Medfield police searching for white van after suspicious man enters home

 Around lunchtime, a homeowner answered her front door to find a stranger standing outside.

-The woman didn’t want to be identified, so we’re not showing her face, but she says she was standing in the doorway, and the man, holding a clipboard, started to slowly walk inside her home.
+She says she was standing in the doorway and the man, holding a clipboard, started to slowly walk inside her home.

+Officers responding to the area of Morse Drive about 1:15 p.m. say a woman living at the house recalled a white male, 35-40 years of age, muscular, with dark hair, and a dark mustache, entered her home uninvited and said he was there to fix her dishwasher.

-She also noticed a plain white van in the driveway, with a female driver, who did not get out.
+She also noticed a plain white van in the driveway, with a blonde female driver in her 40s, who did not get out, according to police.

 At first, the homeowner wasn’t sure if this man was just at a wrong house.

-But when he started to walk in a little more, the family dog got loud, which likely spooked the strange man with the clipboard.
+When he started to walk into the home a little more, the family dog got loud, which police say likely spooked the strange man with the clipboard.

-She says the man told her he needed to make a call, but hopped in the van and left.
+She says the man told her he needed to make a call but instead hopped in the van and left.

 The homeowner called police, who canvassed the area, then told other neighboring police departments to be on the lookout for a white van with a man and woman inside.